singaround/songbook/songs/South-Australia.md

 > ***Haul away you rolling Kings...***

-We run all night and we run all day\
+We ran all night and we ran all day\
 ***(To me) heave away, haul away***\
 We ran until I sailed away\
 ***We're bound for South Australia***